Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Preliminaries

-It is always possible to choose a density of product type near $\partial X$.
+for a fixed density $\mu_{\partial X}$ on $\partial X$.
+It is of course always possible to choose a density of product type near $\partial X$.
 This is useful in light of the next lemma.
 If $\OL{X}$ is compact, then $L^2(X)$ may be defined as the space of square integrable functions with respect to any smooth density $\mu$ on $\OL X$, in particular one of product type near $\partial X$.

 \begin{lem} Suppose that $\mu$ is of product type near $\partial X$.
 If $P \in \mathrm{Bess}_\nu(X)$, then $P^* \in \mathrm{Bess}_\nu(X)$, where $P^*$ is the formal adjoint of $P$ with respect to $\mu$. \end{lem} \begin{proof} The pullback of $P^*$ to $(0,\varepsilon)\times \partial X$ is given by